The 8 Best Putters For Women

 Is A Mallet Or Blade Style Putter A Better Fit For Her?

 It depends on how cleanly you hit the ball and your speed control.
-If you are content with sacrificing forgiveness and demand a superb feel, a blade is a better fit.
+A blade is a better fit if you are content with sacrificing forgiveness and demand a superb feel.

-However, if you often mishit your putts and struggle with judging strength, a mallet is the way to go.
+However, a mallet is the way to go if you often mishit your putts and struggle with judging strength.

 Ultimately, ladies will enjoy more consistency with mallet putters, which is why they usually serve as the best women’s putter.